Make sure all students have a chance to build these essential skills.

-Start by anticipating these difficulties and planning for them.
-Then you can address a student’s challenge before it becomes a big issue during the lesson.
-When teaching, be direct about important concepts.
-Allow time in your plans to pause frequently and check for understanding.
-Ask students to rephrase key ideas to you or to a peer.
+- Allow time to check for understanding: Ask students to rephrase key ideas to you or to a peer.
 Be sure to plan for multiple opportunities for students to practice each skill.

-Ask questions that allow for multiple possible responses.
-Say something like "Who can suggest one possibility?" instead of "Who knows the answer?"
+- Ask questions that allow for multiple possible responses: Say something like "Who can suggest one possibility?" instead of "Who knows the answer?"
 Before you ask questions, let the class or group know that no one should raise a hand right away.
-Give students some time to think about a response.
-Then ask for hands to be raised.
+Give students some time to think before asking for responses.